ameerqi/TradEx-doc/README.md

 ## 🧬 Detailed Component Diagram

-This diagram dives deeper into the operational structure of TradEX.
+This diagram dives deeper into the operational structure of TradEx.
 It breaks down each major entity (Suppliers, Clients, Shipment Companies) and shows their internal functions and connections to the platform.
 For example, it showcases supplier operations like order handling and product listing, and highlights how shipment flows originate in UAE/Turkey and terminate in Iraq.
 This diagram helps stakeholders understand the specific responsibilities and relationships within the ecosystem.

 ![Detailed Component Diagram](TradEx-main-components.png)